Phalloplasty

 3. Scrotoplasty with insertion of testicular implants.

-4. Musculocutaneous latissimus dorsi free transfer phalloplasty.
+4. Musculocutaneous latissimus dorsi / abdominal phalloplasty.

 2. Glans reconstruction.